-Nneka works with youth between the ages of twelve to sixteen, in rural, deprived communities in Ghana.
-1/3 of the children drop out of school as a result of drugs and teenage pregnancy, and 85 percent of these came as a result of similar circumstances as Naomi’s.
+Nneka works with youth between the ages of twelve and sixteen in rural, deprived communities in Ghana.
+1/3 of the children drop out of school due to drugs and teenage pregnancy, and 85 percent of these came from similar circumstances as Naomi’s.

 Cecilia continues: “When I met Naomi, it was during one of my review rounds in the schools.
 She was just a 14-year-old girl in a tattered uniform, patched all over.
 The headmistress told me that Naomi had never been regular in school.
 First, I shared her story with one of my friends, and he was so moved that he gave me money to buy her a new uniform and pay her tuition fees.
 He promised to take care of Naomi through school as far as she could go.
 I then followed up on the family and discovered that Naomi and her four siblings suffered from severe neglect and that one of them was sick with an acute ear infection.
 I was able to seek medical support for the sibling, and we also found a mother figure to take care of the children so that Naomi could focus on staying in school.
 Two months after the intervention, I revisited the headmistress of Naomi’s school who confirmed that Naomi was regular in school now and has started showing interest in academic work.”

 Since Nneka's establishment in 2012, they have served more than 23,000 youth in nearly 270 communities in Ghana’s Greater Accra and Volta Regions.
-They organise development summer camps, interactive workshops, social orientation seminars, educational and vocational training as well as career development clinics to youth, teenage mothers and the underprivileged in order to protect them from social vices.
-They also run a scholarship and reintegration program for youths who have fallen into drug abuse and teenage pregnancy to help them get back into school, equip them with relevant vocational skills and settle back into society.
+They organize development summer camps, interactive workshops, social orientation seminars, educational and vocational training as well as career development clinics for youth, teenage mothers, and the underprivileged in order to protect them from social vices.
+They also run a scholarship and reintegration program for youths who have fallen into drug abuse and teenage pregnancy to help them get back into school, equip them with relevant vocational skills, and settle back into society.

-We started working with Cecilia in 2013 when she became the winner in the Digital Changemaker competition, we organised in partnership with Tigo.
-We provided her funding and capacity building support in our Incubator and our Women Leaders program, so that she can start, organise and expand her work.
+We started working with Cecilia in 2013 when she became the winner in the Digital Changemaker competition, we organized in partnership with Tigo.
+We provided her funding and capacity building support in our Incubator and our Women Leaders program so that she can start, organize and expand her work.